ryan-hill/course-in-a-box/modules/rasters/_posts/2003-01-01-extract-raster-data-r.md

 ### Lesson Goals

 By the end of this section you will be able to:
+- Extract summary stats for a raster or stack of rasters
+- Extract raster values at sample points
-- Read and write raster data from disk and from the web
+- Delineate a watershed and extract a summary of raster values within the boundary
-- Clip raster data
-- More...
+- Bonus: Delineate watersheds and extract raster metrics within watershed boundaries
 ---

 ### Excercise 1: Raster and RasterBrick summary stats